 Don’t see your question listed?
 Reach out to firstname.lastname@example.org.

-- Rowhomes (Marketing will begin in Fall 2020.
-Model units will open in the Spring of 2021 with initial sales expected in Fall 2021) Click here for more information.
+- Rowhomes (Model units will open in the Summer of 2021 with initial sales expected in Fall 2021) Click here for more information.

-- Affordable housing (first buildings targeted for construction in 2021, opening in 2022)
+- Affordable housing (first buildings targeted for groundbreaking Fall 2021)

 - Apartment communities (first building opens in Spring of 2022)

 - Senior living (Construction to start early Summer 2021; first building expected to open in Spring of 2022)

 - Condos (Marketing will begin in 2021, building expected to open in late 2022 or Spring of 2023)